Lemoncode/react-hooks-by-example/08-pure-component/Readme.md

 # Steps

 - We will take as starting point sample _07-custom-hook_.
-Copy the content of the project to a fresh folder an execute _npm install_.
+Let's copy the content of the project into a fresh folder an execute _npm install_.

 ```bash
 npm install